 - to promote the common interest and activities of the members in Ontario.

-The OAO has recently completed the OAO 2012-2020 Strategic Plan which contains our Guiding Principles, Vision and Mission in addition to our Objectives and Short Term (1 to 2 years), Medium Term (3 to 5 years) and Long Term (5 to 8+ years) Goals.
-The OAO 2012-2020 Strategic Plan is available to all members in the member section of this website.
+In 2013, the OAO reviewed and revised the OAO 2012-2020 Strategic Plan which contained our Guiding Principles, Vision and Mission in addition to our Objectives, Short Term (1 to 2 years), Medium Term (3 to 5 years) and Long Term (5 years +) Goals.
+In 2013, an Action Plan was also developoed.
+The 2013 revised document is available in the Members Section of this website.

 Our Vision: Direction – Leadership – Excellence in Practice